mam-luk/qutuz/README.md

 ```

 ## Usage
-To use this utlity you need to :
+To use this utility you need to :

   1. Get an API key from your Zilore account.
-  2. Create a YAML file that describes your domain and records and place it in the domains folder.
+  2. Create a YAML file that describes your domain and records and place it in the ```domains``` folder.

 Then run:
 ```